drsimonj.svbtle.comblogR Walkthroughs using R for Data Science

 content="@drsimonj" property="twitter:creator"/

-content="https://svbtleusercontent.com/zEkLG30WtP5e21CivdcPXx1lh0ul0_large.jpg" property="twitter:image:src"/
+content="https://svbtleusercontent.com/zEkLG30WtP5e21CivdcPXx1lh0ul0_large.jpg" name="twitter:image"/

 content="https://drsimonj.svbtle.com" property="twitter:domain"/